Autism in Jaws

 Despite Spielberg’s initial enthusiasm to direct the film, he later hesitated due to concerns of being typecast and wanted to join 20th Century Fox for another project, specifically Lucky Lady.
 However, his request was denied, and it seemed like he might even consider dropping the current film.
 Brown intervened and convinced Spielberg to stick with the project, assuring him that he could make all the movies he wanted (to) after completing Jaws, which eventually happened in the following years.

 Roy Scheider was the third actor cast as police chief Martin Brody in Jaws.
 Spielberg met him at a Christmas party two years after The French Connection, where Scheider starred.
-Initially hesitant, Spielberg thought Scheider would play a similar character, but he was proven wrong.
-Spielberg after seeing Richard Dreyfuss in American Graffiti (which Lucas directed) approached him to play Hooper but Dreyfuss turned down the role thinking he would rather watch the movie than shoot it.
+Initially hesitant to hire Scheider thinking he would play a similar character, Spielberg proven wrong.
+After seeing Richard Dreyfuss in American Graffiti (which Lucas directed), Spielberg approached him to play Hooper but Dreyfuss turned down the role thinking he would rather watch the movie than shoot it.
 However, Dreyfuss regretted his decision after The Apprenticeship of Duddy Kravitz (which he starred in) premiered, thinking his career was over.
 He contacted Spielberg again, offering to take the role if it was still available.
 Luckily, Dreyfuss became the seventh actor cast.

 How it reminds me of me